Common Questions About Private Investigation

 Does Sunset Blvd.
 Investigations, Inc. guarantee results of my case?

-Given the unknown variables that are inherent to investigation, no private investigator is able to guarantee results.
-Our goal is to use our expertise to dig out the facts.
+Given the unknown variables that are inherent to an investigation, no private investigator is able to guarantee results.
+Our goal is to use our expertise to uncover all relevant facts.
 We do guarantee the most advanced methods and best results possible based on the information you supplied.
 We make every effort to ascertain that the information acquired for your case is factual and correct.

 What rates should be expected from Sunset Blvd.
 Investigations, Inc. and how much of a retainer is required?